Israel truce team leaves Doha, official blames Hamas for 'dead end' | Law-Order

 Hamas has sought to parlay any deal into an end to the fighting and withdrawal of Israeli forces.
 Israel has ruled this out, saying it would eventually resume efforts to dismantle the governance and military capabilities of Hamas.
 Hamas also wants hundreds of thousands of Palestinians who fled Gaza City and surrounding areas southward during the first stage of the almost six-month-old war to be allowed back north.

-The Israeli official said that Israel had agreed to double the number of Palestinians it would release for the hostages at to 700-800 prisoners and allow some displaced Palestinians to return to northern Gaza.
-Israeli Prime Minister Benjamin Netanyahu's office said on Tuesday Hamas had made "delusional" demands, which it said showed the Palestinians were not interested in a deal.
+The Israeli official said that Israel had agreed to double the number of Palestinians it would release in exchange for the hostages to 700-800 prisoners and allow some displaced Palestinians to return to northern Gaza.
+Israeli Prime Minister Benjamin Netanyahu's office said on Tuesday that Hamas had made "delusional" demands, which it said showed the Palestinians were not interested in a deal.

+In Tel Aviv, a crowd of around 300 family members of hostages and their supporters gathered outside the Israeli defence headquarters demanding a deal be done to release the captives.
+Some locked themselves inside cages in protest, holding placards with photos of their loved ones.
+"No price is too high," one of the signs said.
+Hamas has accused Israel of stalling at the talks while it carries out its military offensive.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)